aviaryan/footballers-arena/README.md

 3. Player detail shows all stats
 4. Player details shows player's photo.
 It shows a placeholder where picture is missing.
 5. Custom About page that links to my portfolio.
+6. Custom Favicon added.
+7. Unit tests have been written.

 ## Running the project